ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the CA participates in Certificate Transparency (CT) {{RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that can be used to prove that a certificate was submitted to a CT log.
-An SCT can be included as a extension in the certificate or as an extension to OCSP responses for the certificate.
+An SCT can be included as an extension in the certificate or as an extension to OCSP responses for the certificate.
 The server can also provide the client with direct access to an SCT for a certificate using a Link relation header field with relation "ct-sct".